Omar al-Bayoumi: Al-Hazmi and Al-Mihdhar

-After they landed, Al-Bayoumi met them at a restaurant.
+After they landed, Al-Bayoumi met them at the Mediterranean Gourmet Restaurant on Venice Boulevard.
 He invited them to move to San Diego with him, where he found them an apartment, co-signed the lease, and advanced them $1,500 to help pay for their rent.
 (The 9/11 Commission, however, concluded that "[n]either then nor later did Bayoumi give money to either Hazmi or Mihdhar.")
 Al-Bayoumi also helped them obtain driver's licenses, rides to the Social Security office, and information on flight schools.
 While they lived across the street from al-Bayoumi, they had no furniture, they constantly played flight simulator games, and limousines picked them up for short rides in the middle of the night.
 Their neighbors later said they perceived them as strange.
 They later moved into the house of Abdussattar Shaikh, a friend of al-Bayoumi's, who was secretly working as an FBI informant at the time.

 An October 2012 FBI report (declassified several years after it was written) named Fahad al-Thumairy, a Saudi Islamic Affairs official and King Fahd Mosque imam, as having worked with al-Bayoumi.
 The report also named a third man, Mussaed Ahmed al-Jarrah, who allegedly had ordered al-Bayoumi and al-Thumairy to assist the hijackers; this man's name was not declassified, but was accidentally revealed when the FBI neglected to redact his name from a document filed in April 2020.

 Al-Bayoumi claims he met them by happenstance, was being kind to fellow Muslims in need, and had no idea of their plans.
 Some FBI officials concluded that al-Bayoumi was an unwitting accomplice of the hijackers.
 As one explained: "We could not find any contact between him and terrorists, any involvement (with al-Qaeda).
 There was nothing to indicate he's any different from any of the hundreds of people who had contact with the hijackers, who were unwitting to the fact that they were going to be hijackers.
 It just wasn't there."
 But one former top FBI official told Newsweek: "We firmly believed that he had knowledge [of the 9/11 plot] and that his meeting with them that day was more than coincidence."

-According to an FBI report from 2016, declassified by President Biden on September 12, 2021, the FBI says al-Thumairy "tasked" al-Bayoumi with providing assistance to the two hijackers. al-Thumairy also told al-Bayoumi that Al-Hazmi and al-Mihdhar were, "two very significant people," more than a year before the attacks.
-The report goes on to state that despite al-Bayoumi's characterization of the meeting with the two hijackers as coincidental, "Caisin Bin Don", a US citizen formerly known as Clayton Morgan, reported al-Bayoumi waiting by the window for the hijackers to arrive, and had a lengthy conversation with them in Arabic.
-Another witness reports al-Bayoumi was often saying the Islamic community needs to "take action" and that the community was "at jihad."
+According to an FBI report from 2016, declassified by President Biden on September 12, 2021, the FBI said al-Thumairy "tasked" al-Bayoumi with providing assistance to the two hijackers. al-Thumairy also told al-Bayoumi that al-Hazmi and al-Mihdhar were, "two very significant people," more than a year before the attacks.
+The report goes on to state that despite al-Bayoumi's characterization of the meeting with the two hijackers as coincidental, "Caisin Bin Don", a US citizen formerly known as Clayton Morgan, reported al-Bayoumi waiting by the window of the Mediterranean Gourmet Restaurant for the hijackers to arrive, and had a lengthy conversation with them in Arabic.
+Another witness reports al-Bayoumi was often saying the Islamic community needed to "take action" and that the community was "at jihad."